Multi-Dimensional Autoscaling of Stream Processing Services on Edge Devices: Scaling Agent Design

 \subsubsection{Tuning the Numerical Solver}

-A common design choice is to start a numerical solver either from a randomized assignment or a default state, like the average value.
-However, regardless of this choice, our initial experiments showed outliers in the duration of the solver.
-To minimize the risk of exceeding the autoscaling interval, we implement a caching mechanism: instead of always starting the numerical solver from a random or default state, we cache the last parameter assignment to kickstart the solver.
-However, we hypothesize that this might trap the solver in a local optima, hence, we analyze this further in Section~\ref{subsec:evaluation-e1}.
+A common choice is to start a numerical solver from a randomized, or averaged parameter assignment.
+Using this strategy, our initial experiments showed outliers in the duration of the solver.
+To minimize the risk of exceeding the autoscaling interval, we implement a caching mechanism: instead of starting the numerical solver from a random or default state, we cache the last parameter assignment to kickstart the solver.
+However, we hypothesize that this might trap the solver in a local optima, hence, we analyze the implications of the caching in Section~\ref{subsec:evaluation-e1}.